chobbledotcom/chobble-shop/pages/home.md

 This website lets you browse and buy **web and software services** from [Stefan at Chobble.com](https://chobble.com).

-The site itself is an example of the [Chobble Template](https://github.com/chobbledotcom/chobble-template) in action - a [static website](/products/static-website-build/) template - and you can employ Stefan to build you a site just like it!
+The site itself is an example of the [Chobble Template](https://github.com/chobbledotcom/chobble-template) in action - a static website template - and you can employ Stefan to [build you a site just like it](/products/static-website-build/#content) from about £400!